Founder and Former Co-Director

 Jeremy Travis is the Founder and former Co-Director of the Data Collaborative for Justice.
-He is currently the Executive Vice President of Criminal Justice at the Laura and John Arnold Foundation.
-Jeremy joined the Foundation after serving for 13 years as president of John Jay College of Criminal Justice at the City University of New York (CUNY).
+He is currently the Executive Vice President of Criminal Justice at Arnold Ventures.
+Jeremy joined Arnold Ventures after serving for 13 years as president of John Jay College of Criminal Justice at the City University of New York (CUNY).
 Under Jeremy’s leadership, John Jay became a senior liberal arts college at CUNY, significantly increased the number of baccalaureate students, created the CUNY Justice Academy to serve community college students, and joined the prestigious Macaulay Honors College.
-During his tenure, John Jay also significantly expanded the number of faculty; tripled outside funding for research; and launched research centers on topics such violence, prisoner reentry, juvenile justice, policing, race, cybercrime, terrorism, and the role of prosecutors.
+During his tenure, John Jay also significantly expanded the number of faculty; tripled outside funding for research; and launched research centers on topics such as violence, prisoner reentry, juvenile justice, policing, race, cybercrime, terrorism, and the role of prosecutors.
 The college now offers more than a dozen masters programs, three doctoral programs, and a growing suite of online degrees.
 Under Jeremy’s leadership, the college completed its first capital campaign, for $50 million, and announced a second for $75 million.

 Prior to his time at John Jay, Jeremy was a senior fellow with the Justice Policy Center at the Urban Institute.
 There, he launched a national research program focused on prisoner reentry into society and initiated research agendas on crime in a community context, sentencing, and international crime.
 Before that, Jeremy served as director of the National Institute of Justice (NIJ), where he managed the growth of the organization’s annual budget from $25 million to $120 million.
 At NIJ, he established major initiatives to assess crime trends; evaluate federal anti-crime efforts; foster community policing and new law enforcement technologies; advance forensic sciences; and bolster research on counter-terrorism strategies.